Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Preliminaries

 where $\gamma \in \mathbb{R}$.
-Note that the BITF is an FO transfer function since the FO integrator/differentiator becomes $s^{\alpha} \; (\alpha \in \mathbb{R})$ in the Laplace domain ($\alpha < 0$ for integrator, $\alpha > 0$ for differentiator).
+Note that the BITF is an FO transfer function because the FO integrator/differentiator becomes $s^{\alpha} \; (\alpha \in \mathbb{R})$ in the Laplace domain ($\alpha < 0$ for integrator, $\alpha > 0$ for differentiator).
 This fact clearly shows that the FO control framework is effective to realize the iso-damping property, owing to its high design flexibility.
-The design policy for the BITF has been discussed in \cite{BMF2004}. $\blacksquare$ \end{remark}
+The design policy for the BITF has been discussed in \cite{BMF2004}.
+Further details of the Laplace transforms of FO derivatives and integrals can be found, for example, in Section 2.8 of \cite{Podlubny1998}. \end{remark}